kiranraoboinapally/java-web-dev-practice/java/concepts_md/oops.md

    }
    ```

-   In this example:
+   - In this example:
      - `Dog` inherits from `Mammal`, and `Mammal` inherits from `Animal`.
-This is multilevel inheritance.
+This forms a multilevel inheritance chain: `Dog → Mammal → Animal`.

 ---

 3. **Hierarchical Inheritance**:
    - **Hierarchical inheritance** occurs when multiple subclasses inherit from a single superclass.
-   - In this type, one parent class serves as the base for multiple child classes.
+   - In this case, a single base class serves as the common ancestor for multiple subclasses.

    **Example**:
    ```java